jgclark/NotePlan-review/README.md

 It shows a summary of the **projects ready for review**, grouped by active and then not active (archived or on-hold) projects.
 It then waits for user typed input to select one of the following options:

 - **a**: list all notes -- this also re-reads all notes from storage
-- **c**: run clean up script (if present)
+- **c**: run clean up script (if present: see [NotePlan-cleaner project]https://github.com/jgclark/NotePlan-cleaner))
-- **e**: open a note in NotePlan, using fuzzy match to the remaining characters typed after the 'e'
+- **e**: open a note in NotePlan app, using fuzzy match to the remaining characters typed after the 'e'
 - **l**: list people @mentions in open todos
 - **p**: list all projects
-- **r**: review next item in the ready to review list -- i.e. open in NotePlan.
+- **r**: review next note in the ready to review list in NotePlan.
 When you have finished editing, return to the command line and press any key.
-This then automatically updates the @reviewed(...) date
+This then automatically updates the @reviewed(...) date in the note
-- **s**: save summary to a file with today's date in the summaries/ subdirectory
+- **s**: save summary to a file with today's date in the summaries/ subdirectory (it creates it on the first run of this summary)
 - **t**: show summary of stats for tasks
 - **v**: view those to review
 - **q**: quit the script
 - **w**: list all #waiting tasks

 ## Configuration